What is the main difference between humans and all other beings on our planet?

 Bharatisthana (“God of the Speech”) is another name for this chakra.

 What Is The Function of Throat Chakra?

-However, the most important aspect about the Throat Chakra function is not how you speak, but what you speak and how truthful your words are.
+However, the most important aspect of the Throat Chakra function is not how you speak, but what you speak, and how truthful your words are.

 What’s the bottom line?

 Communication through sound can be perceived as your first gateway to transcend the limitations of the physical body.